Attention: Immigrants, innocent children, asylum seekers, and bleeding heart liberals.

 *scurries away to the safety of his hollow tree.

-Now, I hear some of you saying, “But we can’t just have unfettered immigration, it’ll ruin the economy!”
+Now, I hear some of you saying, “But we can’t just have unfettered immigration, that many immigrants will certainly ruin the economy!”

 I could argue against you on that for the next 16 paragraphs with my eyes closed, but it would probably end up a garbled mess because I’d get off-center on the keyboard and you asoiauv9f0uzerg’OGV:MVCXV.

 Not to mention, given the extremely low unemployment rate in our country, I assume you’re busy harvesting lettuce in the midday heat today.
 You probably don’t have the time or energy to listen to my nuanced arguments, because them bushels ain’t gonna pick themselves.

 But I’ll also just go ahead and concede the point, even though you’re wrong.
 Fine.
 Unfettered immigration es no bueno.
 We must fetter immigrants’ access to our nation’s cornucopia of bounty.
 You win.
 Fetter away, fetterers.Given the extremely low unemployment rate in our country, I assume you’re busy harvesting lettuce today.
 You probably don’t have the time to listen to my nuanced arguments.
 Click To Tweet